richard-d-lee/jesus-chatbot/DIRECTORY_SUBMISSION_WALKTHROUGH.md

    **Description**
    ```
-   Jesus Chatbot is a free AI-powered spiritual companion that enables users to have meaningful conversations with six unique representations of Jesus Christ.
+   Jesus Express is a free AI-powered spiritual companion that enables users to have meaningful conversations with six unique representations of Jesus Christ.
 Each representation reflects different cultural, historical, and theological perspectives including Traditional Western, Historical Middle Eastern, African Diaspora, Mormon, AI, and Current Jesus.

    The chatbot features Scripture Mode which enriches responses with relevant Bible verses from multiple translations (KJV, NIV, ESV, NRSV).
 Users can save conversation history, access the platform from any device, and enjoy a mobile-responsive interface.